nataliiasolomchak21/moviegeek-booking/README.md

 ### Cloudinary

 1. Navigate to https://cloudinary.com/ and log in to your account.
-2. Navigate to dashboard/console https://console.cloudinary.com/console/ and copy API Enviroment variable starting with "cloudinary://".
+2. Navigate to dashboard/console https://console.cloudinary.com/console/  copy API Enviroment variable starting with "cloudinary://".
 3. Paste copied url into env.py file as CLOUDINARY_URL value and save the file.

 ```